 Contributions can be made in any of the following ways:

->

-> - By cheque: Complete the RRSP Additional Investments/Renewals/Deregistrations for Existing RRSP form, print it, sign page one and mail it in to us.
+- By cheque: Complete the RRSP Additional Investments/Renewals/Deregistrations for Existing RRSP form (located in our Forms Centre), print it, sign page one and mail it in to us.

-> - From your Motive Savings or Motive Chequing Account: You can contribute using funds from your Motive Savings or Motive Chequing Account instantly through your online banking.
+- From your Motive Savings or Motive Chequing Account: You can contribute using funds from your Motive Savings or Motive Chequing Account instantly through your online banking.
 Simply log in, select “Open an Account” and follow the instructions provided.

 Note: You can’t contribute to a spousal plan through your online banking.